Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits

 Here, $\delta_{abc} = 0,1$ are the branching rules of the allowed string-net configuration.
-The Fibonacci surface code in particular has $N = 2$ and therefore each edge of the trivalent graph contains two types of strings corresponding to the two states of a qubit, as illustrated on the right side of Fig.~\ref{fig:string_net_definition}, where the edges with (without) the red string correspond to an occupied (unoccupied) site $\ket{1}$ ($\ket{0}$).
-The branching rules are specified as \be \delta_{abc}=\left\lbrace \right. \ee Below for simplicity of the presentation we restrict most of our discussion to the Fibonacci code.
+The Fibonacci Turaev-Viro code has $N = 2$ and therefore each edge of the trivalent graph contains two types of strings, as illustrated on the right side of Fig.~\ref{fig:F-move_definition}(a), where the edges with (without) the red string correspond to an occupied (unoccupied) site $\ket{1}$ ($\ket{0}$).
+The branching rules are specified as \be \delta_{abc}=\left\lbrace \right. \ee

-On a honeycomb lattice, as shown in Fig.~\ref{fig:string_net_definition}, the plaquette operator $B_p$ is a 12-body operator that depends on the 6 qubits on the hexagonal plaquette and also on the qubits on the 6 legs connecting to the hexagon.
+On a honeycomb lattice [Fig.~\ref{fig:F-move_definition}(a)], $B_p$ is a 12-body operator that depends on the 6 qubits on the hexagonal plaquette and also on the qubits on the 6 legs connecting to the hexagon.
 The operator can be written as $ B_p = \sum_s d_s B_p^s/D^2$, where $d_s$ is the quantum dimension of the string label $s$ and $D=\sum_s \sqrt{d_s^2}$ is the total quantum dimension.
-For the Fibonacci code, we have $d_0=1$, and $d_1=\phi=\frac{\sqrt{5}+1}{2}$, i.e., the golden ratio.
+For the Fibonacci code, we have $d_0=1$, and $d_1=\phi=\frac{\sqrt{5}+1}{2}$.
 The operator $B^s_p$ is defined via